To enhance your concert experience, read the following to find answers to the most frequently asked questions.

 3. Yes, we have handicap accessible seating.

-Sottile Theatre: House left and right, back of the orchestra level, limited to those with wheelchairs (and 1 companion) is available.
+Sottile Theatre: House left back of the orchestra level, limited to those with wheelchairs (and 1 companion).
 This section is not for those with canes.
 People who have trouble walking (i.e., they use a cane, walker, etc), should access the theatre via the front door, and take the elevator to the first floor.
 ADA restroom is located on the first floor.

 Dock Street Theatre: Wheelchair seating is available on the Main Floor Row P, along with companion seating.
-Space is tight in the boxes.
 ADA restrooms are on the first floor.

 4. The performance length varies, but a typical performance runs approximately two hours with one 20-minute intermission.
 Family Concerts, Chamber Music, Chamber Orchestra, and other concerts may vary.